 Applicant interviews: Approved applicants will be provided detailed information on assistance, program repair/modification standards and the contracting procedures associated with their project at this informational interview.

 Work write-up: The County's Rehabilitation Specialist will visit the home again for a more thorough inspection.
 All parts of the home must be made accessible for inspection, including the attic and crawlspace, if any.
 The owner should report any known problems such as electrical short circuits, blinking lights, roof leaks and the like.
-The Rehabilitation Specialist will prepare complete and detailed work specifications (known as the "work write-up".
+The Rehabilitation Specialist will prepare complete and detailed work specifications (known as the "work write-up").
 A final cost estimate will also be prepared by the Rehabilitation Specialist and held in confidence until bidding is completed.

 Formal agreement (optional): After approval of the work write-up, the homeowner will sign a formal agreement that will explain and govern the repair/modification process and an explanation of the Promissory Note, which is considered a forgivable loan.
 This agreement will define the roles of the parties involved throughout the process.